This post provides a quick check of the passport and visa requirements to visit a list of 40 countries (and counting).

 I was recently invited to Singapore to join a 5-day cruise (yes please) which will stop at Malaysia, Thailand and Cambodia.
-A no-brainer as a blogger and I said yes straight away, but as I was out and about the other day it occurred to me (in the middle of the night) that my passport expires in five months and I need to just quickly check how long it needs to be valid to visit those countries.
+A no-brainer as a blogger and I said yes straight away, but then it randomly occurred to me (in the middle of the night) that my passport expires in five months and I need to quickly check how long it needs to be valid to visit those countries.

 So what did I do?
 Why, I jumped onto this very post to double check and HELLO a new passport was needed!
 I popped into the Chemist, got a quick photo taken and applied for my new passport online that afternoon.

 I do hope you find this one-stop post of passport requirements helpful 😀